brycewray/hugo-site/content/posts/2021/06/mixed-nuts-2021-06.md

   <span class="caption">Image: <a href="https://pixabay.com/users/ka_re-14461006/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5503118">Kai Reschke</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5503118">Pixabay</a></span>
 ---

-It's time once again to bounce around a few miscellaneous observations that, in fact, already been bouncing in my brain like pinballs in a particularly old and janky machine.
+It's time once again to bounce around a few miscellaneous observations that, in fact, already have been bouncing in my brain like pinballs in a particularly old and janky machine.
 And I will try not to take too much offense at that reference on my own part.

 ---